mvolkmann/blog/src/flutter.md

 Three kinds of tests can be written for Flutter applications.
 These include unit tests, widget tests, and integration tests.
+Unit and widget tests always run headless, not requiring a simulator or device.
+Integration tests always run in a simulator, web browser or device.
+Unit and widget tests run fairly quickly.
+Integration tests take a long time to build and start, often around two minutes.

+In general each test is composed of three sections: arrange, act, and assert.
+The arrange section creates the environment needed by the test.
+For example, in a widget test this renders the widget with certain characteristics.
+The act section performs actions on the environment.
+For example, in a widget test this might include entering text and clicking buttons.
+The assert part makes assertions about the expected state of the environment.
+For example, in a widget test this might assert that specific text is present on the screen or that a button becomes enabled.

+TODO: How do you generate code coverage reports from running tests?

 Flutter projects created with the `flutter create` command already have a dev dependency on the `flutter_test` package